Eralde/keenetic-dark-theme-extension/README.md

     npm run dev edge

 Then load the extension from the `./dist/{browser}` folder.
-It will reload itself automatically on any change to the files in the `./app` folder.
+It will reload itself automatically on changes to the `./app` folder contents.

 ## Utility `npm` scripts:

-- rebuild CSS files (execute manually after changes to the `./theme` folder files):<br/>
+- compile LESS files from `./theme` to CSS files (`./app/styles`)<br/>
+  (execute manually after changes to the `./theme` folder files):<br/>
   `npm run build-css`

-- rebuild the `app/scripts/lib/l10n.js` file:<br/>
+- rebuild `./app/scripts/lib/l10n.js` file:<br/>
   `npm run build-l10n`

 ## Production build

-Build an archive suitable for one of the browsers:
+Build minified version of the extension & pack it into a ZIP archive:

     npm run build chrome
     npm run build firefox
     npm run build opera
     npm run build edge

-Archive for the Mozilla Firefox can be signed as `.xpi` file via the [`web-ext`](https://github.com/mozilla/web-ext) command line tool.
+Archive contents for the Mozilla Firefox browser can be signed as an `.xpi` file via the [`web-ext`](https://github.com/mozilla/web-ext) command line tool.

 The `./packages` folder will contain an archive for the browser you've selected.